5000 Collection Development

 See the appendices to this document, adopted by the Board of Trustees, which include the statements above and various interpretations of the Library Bill of Rights.

-The criteria for selection, acquisition, gifts, customer requests, duplication, replacement, automatic shipments, and withdrawal (weeding) are the same for all materials and formats.
+The criteria for selection, acquisition, customer requests, duplication, replacement, and withdrawal (weeding) are the same for all materials and formats.
 Selection of materials is driven by customer demand in all formats for all ages.
+Items do not need to meet all criteria to be selected, nor does fulfilment of criteria necessarily guarantee selection.

 In most cases, the library will not purchase or accept as gifts self-published materials that are not reviewed in established review journals.

 Staff shall review the collection on an ongoing basis with the goal of maintaining the quality and vitality of the library collections.
-This process of collection management incorporates continuous collection evaluation through the use of circulation reports, analysis of collection use, and other information.
+This process of collection management incorporates continuous collection evaluation through the use of circulation reports and analysis of collection use.
 Worn, damaged, and dated materials shall be removed from the collection on a regular basis.
 Materials may also be withdrawn if they are not used or are superseded by a new edition or a more authoritative work on the same subject.
 Other criteria that may be applied include the changing demands of users, replacement of materials with other formats, space, and collection balance.
 Withdrawn materials will be disposed of in the manner deemed most appropriate for that item.
-Methods of disposal may include sale at any ImagineIF location, sale by affiliated support groups, distribution to other libraries or community service organizations, or recycling.
+Methods of disposal may include the free shelf at ImagineIF Kalispell, sale by affiliated support groups, distribution to other libraries or community service organizations, or recycling.

 Since materials in the Special Collection are intended to provide an ever-available source of information on Flathead County, they are for use only in the library.
 Customers may use items from the Special Collection in any ImagineIF location.
 When a customer requests that an item from the Special Collection be sent to a satellite location, the item will be transported there by the library courier and will remain available for a limited number of days.
 Items judged to be irreplaceable or too fragile to transport may be used only at ImagineIF Kalispell.

-Donors of funds for the purchase of library materials are encouraged to provide some guidance in the selection of a suitable item or items by specifying an appropriate broad subject area.
+Donors of funds for the purchase of library materials are encouraged to provide some guidance in the selection of materials by specifying an appropriate broad subject area.
 While taking under advisement the donor request, ImagineIF Libraries reserves the right to the final decisions regarding all materials.
 Library materials purchased with donated funds may be designated by a bookplate or other appropriate identification.

 Monetary gifts, grants, donations, and bequests shall be placed in the ImagineIF Libraries Gift and Memorial fund to be expended.
 If a monetary gift, donation, or bequest is substantial, and if the intended purpose allows such transfer, the Board of Trustees may consider transferring it to the ImagineIF Library Foundation for investment and management in keeping with the intent of the donor.